25 Best Things to Do in Sequoia & Kings Canyon National Park

 The Congress Trail is, without a doubt, one of the most beautiful trails to enjoy the Giant Sequoias in all of Sequoia National Park!

-That being said, the Congress Trail is truly just an extension of the Sherman Tree Trail, as previously mentioned, meaning that it’s most common to combine both trails into one.
+As previously mentioned, the Congress Trail is truly just an extension of the Sherman Tree Trail, meaning that it’s most common to combine both hikes into one.

-Furthermore, Sequoia trees are typically broken up into various clusters on the Congress Trail, with the Congress cluster being relatively short.
-However, there are seemingly countless different groves to see on this one amazing day hike, making the Congress Trail a really fun adventure to slow down and take your time!
+In any case, Sequoia trees throughout much of the Congress Trail are generally broken up into various clusters, with the Congress cluster located toward the far end of the loop.
+However, there are seemingly countless different groves to see on this one beautiful loop, making the Congress Trail a really fun adventure to slow down and take your time!

-On a different note, for any photographers looking for good light and unique angles, I personally recommend the Congress Trail during early morning or late afternoon hours, as this generally brings out the best photo opportunities when the light breaks through the small gaps in the forest canopy.
+For any photographers looking for good light and unique angles, I personally recommend hiking the Congress Trail during early morning or late afternoon hours, as this generally brings out the best photo opportunities when the light breaks through the small gaps in the forest canopy at an angle, as opposed to midday light coming straight down.

 Read My Separate Post: Congress Trail